 Thinking about the future?
 Thinking about the next season of your life.
 Wondering if things will ever change?
 More often than not when we think of the future it is in the backdrop of the same people, the same complex problems, the same obstacles, the same activities, the same to-do list, the same…same…same!

 There are two verses that keep cropping up in my life, during my quiet times, at church and in conversation.
 The first is a question which I think the Lord keeps bringing to mind, in Psalm 42:5

 “Why so downcast, O my soul?
 Why so disturbed within me?”

-I feel disturbed inside, unsettled,brought on by a realization that I am going to have to continue to live with certain things that are in my life in this New Year.
+I feel disturbed inside, unsettled, brought on by a realization that I am going to have to continue to live with certain things that are in my life right now, for the foreseeable future.
 My sense of being able to persevere longer, believe a little longer is not that strong.
 I wonder if I will ever feel victorious again?

 The Psalm goes on to say: “Put your hope in God, for I will yet praise him, my Savior and my God.”
 It repeats it again in verse 11 and again in the next Psalm 43:5.
 That word “yet” is catching my attention.